gitBiohazard/gitBiohazard/README.md

 ### First things first, i'm pleased to have you been here.

-Let me introduce myself.

-Front end developer.
-Team leader.
-Programming instructor and creative \
-development enthusiast with immersion techniques.

-From a very young age, always interested, i studied programming and technology. \
-In 2019 i enrolled in the Bachelor of Information Systems (B.Sc).

-Shortly thereafter, i found myself as a Front-end Developer.
-Passionate about my profession, \
-now i lead the development team, but has also been a student programming \
-instructor internationally.
+I am a front-end developer passionate about creating engaging and innovative digital experiences.
+With a journey marked by dedication and continuous growth, my goal is to leverage my expertise to contribute to challenging projects. \

+Coming from a humble family, I entered the workforce at the age of 16 and since then, I have been dedicated to improving my programming and technology skills.
+My journey has led me to lead teams, mentor other aspiring developers, and explore creative development immersive techniques.
+With a Bachelor's degree in Information Systems, I have followed a path that has culminated in my passion for front-end development. \

-I consider myself emotionally stable, focused and consistent.
-I like to work \
-quickly, deliver results and always face challenges as an opportunity to learn new things.
+I consider myself emotionally stable, focused, and consistent.
+I enjoy working with agility, delivering results, and I always see challenges as opportunities to learn new things. \

 ## Status 🎉